Stillorgan: Places of interest

-The location of Stillorgan Castle became the House of St John of God when the Hospitaller Order moved there in 1883, it is now a psychiatric hospital.
+The location of Stillorgan Castle became the House of St John of God when the Hospitaller Order moved there in 1883; it is now a psychiatric hospital.
 One of the most prominent architectural features is the large 18th-century obelisk designed by Edward Lovett Pearce for the second Viscount Allen; Pearce resided in Stillorgan in a house known as The Grove, which was demolished to make way for Stillorgan Bowl.

 The present St. Brigid's Church of Ireland was built in 1706 on the site of an earlier church, thought to have been linked to St. Brigid's Monastery in Kildare.

 A large open reservoir, called Stillorgan Reservoir, is situated near the Sandyford Industrial Estate.
 The water is piped from the Vartry Reservoir near Roundwood in County Wicklow.
 It was built in the 19th century as part of Dublin Corporation's waterworks on the lands of an 18th-century house called Rockland, later known as Clonmore.

 Stillorgan's oldest pub is Bolands, latterly styled Bolands on the Hill.
 While it was reopened as 'McGowan's' following a change of lease-holder in 2010, it reverted to 'Bolands' in 2012.
 In its older manifestation it was a local drinking refuge of many South Dublin writers, among them Brian O Nuallain (Myles na gCopaleen) and Maurice Walsh.
+Henry Darley's brewery was opened in the 1800s and is located near what is now The Grange, Brewery Road.
+Cullen's was a grocery shop as well as a pub in the 1920s and 1930s.
+It is now the site of the Stillorgan Orchard which was thatched in the 1980s.
+It was previously called The Stillorgan Inn.

 The first Ormonde Cinema was built and opened in 1954, seating 980 people with a large car park to the side.
 It was completely demolished in 1978, the site being occupied by the AIB Bank at Stillorgan Plaza.
 The new Ormonde Cinema opened in the early 1980s as a smaller multi-screen venue.
 In summer 2011, the Ormonde Cinema was refurbished and opened as a UCI cinema, and later Odeon.

-Henry Darley's brewery was opened in the 1800s and is located near what is now The Grange, Brewery Road.
-Cullen's was a grocery shop as well as a pub in the 1920s and 1930s.
-It is now the site of the Stillorgan Orchard which was thatched in the 1980s.
-It was previously called The Stillorgan Inn.